Macaron: Controlled, Human-Written Benchmark for Multilingual and Multicultural Reasoning via Template-Filling: Experimental Setup

 \section{Experimental Setup}

-We evaluate a total of 21 multilingual LLMs in both multiple-choice (MC) and binary (True/False) formats, using paired English and local-language versions of each culturally grounded scenario to isolate the effects of \emph{language}, \emph{cultural grounding}, and \emph{reasoning type}.
+We evaluate 21 multilingual LLMs in zero-shot on both multiple-choice (MC) and True/False (T/F) formats, using paired English and local-language versions to isolate the effects of \emph{language}, \emph{cultural grounding}, and \emph{reasoning type}.

-All models are tested in a zero-shot setting.
-For open-weight models and API models that expose token-level log-probabilities, we compute the log-likelihood of each candidate answer (A–D for multiple-choice, T/F for True/False) and select the highest-probability option.
-For API models that do not provide log-probabilities, including “thinking” models that produce explicit chain-of-thought, models are allowed to reason freely but are instructed to output their final answer in a structured format (a JSON object \texttt{\{"answer": "A"\}} on the last line).
-We extract the answer field and compute accuracy with respect to the gold label.